Fernando-C-Valle/Shopping-System_Python-PostgreSQL/README.md

-# Shopping Sytem Using Python and PostgreSQL
+# Shopping System Using Python and PostgreSQL

 ## Description
 This project is focused on helping people from small companies to keep track of their clients,